bernhard-42/event-simulator-with-late-data/Readme.md

         "Kind": "m",
         "ClientID": 2,
         "Timestamp": 1540636807739,
-        "Timestring": "2018-10-27T12:40:07+02:00",
         "SessionID": "4517c08a-3b92-426f-9d9d-704a2ba22449",
-        "ID": 1,
+        "EventID": 1,
         "Data": {
             "Values": 17,
             "Errors": 0
-        },
-        "SentTimestamp": 1540636807746
         }
+    }

 The payload is simply `{"Values":<int>, "Errors": <int>}`, e.g. like a monitoring event that counts measurements and returns this count in `Values` and how many errors were detected in `Errors`.
 From a streaming persepctive aggregations like "average errors per session", "sum of values per session", ... can be calculated.
-Combined with windowing and watermarks, the effect of lata data can be analysed and mitigated.
+Combined with windowing and watermarks, the effect of late data can be analysed and mitigated.

-The simulator writes a `SentTimestamp`, i.e. the time when the event is finally pushed to Kafka.
-This can be seen as the "Received Timestamp" from a later streaming client perspective and can significantly differ from the event timestamp in case of buffering.
-This `SentTimestamp` is only included for batch analysis / visualisation of late data.
-Since the simulator works in real time, this timestamp can be ignored during a streaming analysis.

 A simple example for 10 workers creating 10 sessions, i.e. one session per worker looks like (x-axis shows event/received timestamp in seconds, y-axis: shows session number, dots in one session/row are the events per session):